4wayhandshake/4wayhandshake.github.io/openadmin/OpenAdmin walkthrough.md

 ## INTRODUCTION

 At first, the target seems like a half-built Apache server.
 After a little enumeration, it seems like a single server hosting four website templates: one for music, one for interior design, one for artwork, and one that is generally-applicable.

-It's funny, but some of these seem like really nice templates.
+> It's funny, but some of these seem like really nice templates.

+The real action, as the name of the box suggests, is at the admin panel that manages the templates.
+It's a site for typical web hosting tasks like managing hosts, editing DNS, adding users, etc.

-**Warning: This walkthrough contains many spoilers, but none should come as a surprise if you read the walkthrough sequentially**
+**Warning: This walkthrough contains many spoilers.**
+**No spoilers will be unexpected if you read the walkthrough sequentially.**